princekr0722/Insightgram-Web_UI/README.md

 ## 🗃️ Tech Stack

-- `JavaScript`, `HTML`, and `CSS`: The driving force behind our dynamic and visually appealing user interface, delivering a seamless and interactive experience.
+- `Vanilla JavaScript`, `HTML`, and `CSS`: The driving force behind our dynamic and visually appealing user interface, delivering a seamless and interactive experience.
 - `Netlify`: Empowering our deployment strategy with effortless continuous integration and hosting, ensuring a swift and efficient user experience.

 With these technologies, Insightgram Web UI is equipped to provide you with a secure, engaging, and user-friendly platform that reflects our commitment to excellence.